YuZhengM/scvmap-tutorial/docs/source/structure.rst

   Command-line Parameter Description

-  :param string $basePath: The string to be cleaned.
+  :param string $basePath: The root path for processing.
   :param string $identifier: A unique ID used as the filename to save the results.
   :param string $scFile: The filename of the scATAC-seq data.
   :param string $variantFile: The filename of the trait file.